UB-Mannheim/ocrd_pagetopdf/README.md

 This will run the script and create PDF files for each page with a text layer based on word-level annotations.

+There is also an option to create an additional multipage file with name `merged.pdf`, which contain all single pages in correct order:

+    ocrd-pagetopdf -I PAGE-FILGRP -O PDF-FILEGRP -p '{"textequiv_level" : "word", "mulitpage":"merged"}'

 ### FAQ

 - `Illegal reflective access by com.itextpdf.text.io.ByteBufferRandomAccessSource$1 to method java.nio.DirectByteBuffer.cleaner()`